xye7ei/gllc/README.md

 ## And simpler?

 It still seems ugly to write `ctx['S']` stuff.
-To get rid of this, we finally come to the last resort, i.e. `metaclass`.
-The class `Grammar` is supposed to be a manager of context and lazy expressions, subtyping `dict`:
+To get rid of this, we finally come to the last resort - overriding some core operations.
+The class `Parser` is supposed to be a manager of context and lazy expressions, subtyping `dict`:

 ```
-class Grammar(dict):
+class Parser(dict):
     def __getattr__(self, k):
         if not k in self:
             return LazyExpr(k, self)